OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 This method is necessary to check drift over time as the foil wears out.
 It’s recommended to do it before the deployment and after recovery.
 NOTE: Sensor foil must be wet during all processes.
 Some information to read before we proceed with the calibration:
 1. For a 100 % bubbled bath, connect an aquarium pump  to a tube which has been fitted with a porous stone (bubble dispenser) at the end.
 This will create small air bubbles that are sufficient to equilibrate the water rapidly.
 NOTE: It is important that the aquarium pump takes in air from an open atmosphere outside, not from inside the room/laboratory where O2 levels will be affected by the on-going activities and/or the ventilation.
 To verify that optodes are in saturated water you can take them up from the water and hold them just above the surface for a few minutes.
-There should then be no change in the saturation readings (@Aanderaa Best Practices for Maintaining High Data Quality).
+There should then be no change in the saturation readings (Aanderaa Best Practices for Maintaining High Data Quality).
 2. For 0 % saturation solution, add 20 g sodium sulphite to approx. 1 L. Sodium sulphite rapidly removes the oxygen and, as long as crystals of the compound can be seen, the oxygen level in the water will stay at 0.
 Sodium sulphite also has the advantage of being inexpensive and the level of toxicity is low.
 This solution is considered irritating and wearing appropriate PPE (gloves, goggles and lab coat) is recommended.
 There is also an option of removing the oxygen from the water bubbling nitrogen all time.
 In this case you have to be sure all oxygen is removed from the solution, this will happen after 3-5 minutes bubbling (maximum volume of 100 mL approx., for bigger volume you will have to increase the time).
 You have to keep injecting N2 during all time of the zero calibration.
 3. If any residue of the  sodium sulphite solution remains on the sensing surface, the 100 % measurement will be inaccurate.
 Therefore, 100 % DO saturation calibration should be performed first.
 To avoid contamination, always rinse well with distilled water.